tammet/jsfol/README.md

 indicated by the `"@list"` key (described later) and distinct symbols analogous to strings as built-in types.

+The special URI type in JSON-LD written as `"@type": "@id"` is ignored by JSON-LD-LOGIC, since it interprets JSON strings as ordinary logical symbols by default.

 ### Missing id and blank nodes

-In case a JSON object does not contain an `"@id"` key, a new symbol will be automatically generated for the *object*.
+In case a JSON object does not contain an `"@id"` key, a new *blank node* symbol not occurring anywhere else in the document must be automatically generated for the *object*.

 The following example